nvidia-riva/tutorials/wfst_class_lm.md

 being used in the Riva service maker build.
 This would be useful to debug any issues with `TLG.fst`

-The script can be run as follows `./evaluate_nemo_wfst.py <model_path> <graph_path> <path_containing_audio_files> <results_txt_file:output>`
+The script can be run as follows:
+`./evaluate_nemo_wfst.py <model_path> <graph_path> <path_containing_audio_files> <results_txt_file:output>`

 ## Deploying in Riva